Stay At Home Mom Schedule

 8:45 pm: It's time to get out of the bath!
 Nobody wants to get out of the bath.
 It's too much fun.

 9pm: I am exhausted, but the kids seemed to have picked up more energy somewhere.
 I wish I had energy like that.
 Just watching them makes me tired.
-It's time to give the kids their vitamins and have them brush their teeth.
+It's time to have them brush their teeth.

 9:15 pm: I read two books to them.
 They each get to pick a book.
 If I don't do it that way, they will fight.
 They then proceed to fight over whose book will be read first.
 I take turns each night reading each of their books first.